WHY REFERENCE?

 Whatever referencing system you are required to use, the most important rule for referencing (aside from following the style guide) is to BE CONSISTENT.

-Referencing Lists and Bibliographies – Harvard Anglia
+Referencing Lists and Bibliographies – APA

+A Bibliography/List of References is an alphabetical list by author or title at the end of your assignment.
 It is necessary to acknowledge other peoples’ work quoted or paraphrased in your assignment and to show the extent you researched the topic.
 The information provided in the list assists the reader in locating these sources.

-You will need to write down the details of each information source (e.g. book, journal, newspaper article, encyclopaedia, CD Rom, Internet source, TV broadcast, DVD) as you access them, so your Bibliography/ List of References will be complete.
+You will need to write down the details of each information source (e.g. book, journal, newspaper article, encyclopaedia, CD Rom, Internet source, TV broadcast, DVD) as you access them, so your Bibliography/List of References will be complete.
 It is important to keep a record of all information sources, even if you do not directly cite them in your assignment but have used them for background research.

 1. Reference list/list of references: is a list of sources that you have cited/quoted in your assignment.